chebbi603/ui-gen-backend/docs/nest-project-status.md

   - `dto/generate-contract.dto.ts` — Input `userId`, optional `baseContract`, optional `version`.

 Limitations
-- Heuristic is intentionally basic; there is no actual LLM integration despite the naming.
-Consider integrating a real model or a rules engine and capturing provenance in `meta`.
+- The `/llm/generate-contract` endpoint uses a heuristic; provider clients (e.g., Gemini) are integrated and leveraged by the queue processor for background generation.
+Consider unifying direct generation to use provider clients and capture provenance in `meta`.

 ## Common Utilities
 - `src/common/dto/index.ts`